DataONEorg/Education/CONTRIBUTING.md

 layout: generic
 ---
 # Contributing to the Data Management Skillbuilding Hub
-###  Step One: Forking DataONE's Education Repository
+###  Step One: Forking DataONEorg's Education Repository
 ---
 > **Items necessary for this step:**
 > - [x] your own GitHub account online